hookup culture statistics

 • 89% reported that physical pleasure was a reason they hooked up.

-• 54% reported that emotional reasons and connections motivated them to hookup.
+• 54% reported that emotional reasons and connections motivated them to hook up.

 • 8% reported that they felt motivated by others hooking up as well.